Caisan Centro Primary School Water Project – Panama

 The community will provide labor and will transport the purchased materials.

-Upon project completion, a Clean Water Day will be held to teach simple hygiene and sanitation to the students and their parents for proper hand washing, the risks of drinking untreated rain water, the dangers of dehydration, and the possible serious consequences from drinking water from old chemical containers.
+Upon project completion, a Clean Water Day will be held to teach simple hygiene and sanitation to the students and their parents for proper hand washing, the risks of drinking untreated rainwater, the dangers of dehydration, and the possible serious consequences of drinking water from old chemical containers.